 09:05Copy video clip URL Another man says they need to form a strategy for educational efforts, literature, making contacts in other areas of the country.
 They have to develop their caucus, give help to other locals, and fight this and other issues.
 They need to put together a general proposal for all this.
 They need to get organized, divide tasks, delegate responsibility.
 They could begin without waiting for larger representatives.

-18:29Copy video clip URL A man says is there some way we can reproduce Abel’s ad and then our words on the other side?
-Peurala says she was thinking of reproducing the ad with Abel’s picture and text that reads: “No, this man is not chairman of the US Steel Corporation.
+18:29Copy video clip URL A man asks if there is some way they can reproduce Samters’s ad and then our words on the other side?
+Peurala says she was thinking of reproducing the ad with Samter’s picture and text that reads: “No, this man is not chairman of the US Steel Corporation.
 He’s president of the Steel Workers’ Union!”
 That should be our next piece of literature.
 She talks about the possibility of organizing a local convention on the question of ratification for the union contract.
 I don’t think anyone would be opposed to organizing a special convention on that issue.
 If the local union is on record for the right to ratify other officers will have to vote for the resolution of a special conference because their locals will have stated they are for it.

 25:53Copy video clip URL A man says the group should think about how they could go about it and take into consideration these people and other groups they’ve approached for support.
 Take it into consideration and come up with an approach and then reach out.
 If they say, “what do you think should be done,” they might take over the whole campaign.
 Samter clarifies his meaning.